rozie/hole.cert.pl-adoption/README.md

 # hole.cert.pl-adoption
-Data about adoption of hole.cert.pl among Polish ISP providers
+Data about adoption of hole.cert.pl among Polish ISP

 Description
 ---------
-The aim of this project is to gather data about adoption of hole.cert.pl anti phishing DNS protection (read more: https://www.cert.pl/ostrzezenia_phishing/) among Polish ISP providers.
+The aim of this project is to gather data about adoption of hole.cert.pl anti phishing DNS protection (read more: https://www.cert.pl/ostrzezenia_phishing/) among Polish ISP.

 It provides both data and tools to gather or verify them.